 Furthermore, these variables may be beneficial/helpful or detrimental/harmful to a firm.
-By integrating these two dimensions, we will create a 2×2 matrix with four quadrants: (Strengths, Weaknesses, Opportunities, and Threats).
+Integrating these two dimensions, you will create a 2×2 matrix with four quadrants.
+SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 We will go through each of the four quadrants of the SWOT analysis.

 SWOT analysis may be used before you take any company action, whether you’re evaluating new projects, revising internal policies, looking at possibilities to pivot, or changing a plan in the middle of its implementation.
 Sometimes it seems sensible to do a comprehensive SWOT analysis to assess your company’s present environment and make any necessary operational improvements.
 The research can highlight the main areas where your company is operating at its best and where processes require improvement.

-You should start with a question or purpose in mind to get the most out of your SWOT analysis.
+You should start with a question or purpose to get the most out of your SWOT analysis.
 Before starting the SWOT analysis, it is also better to conduct research to comprehend last industry trends and market.
-You may get various viewpoints by speaking with your personnel, business partners, and clients.
-Additionally, do some market research about your competitors.
+You may get various viewpoints from your personnel, business partners, and clients.
+Also, could you do some market research about your competitors?

 A firm’s characteristics that give it an advantage over others are its strengths (competitors).
 These advantages are known as unique selling points (USPs), firm-specific advantages (FSAs), or competitive advantages.
 These strengths come from resources and talents that are valued, unusual, and difficult to replicate.
 Patents, a strong brand reputation, a new creative product, a competent team, historically developed know-how, and substantial financial reserves are all examples of essential firm resources.